sahanwijetunga/VERSEIM-2025/documents/git-cheat-sheet.md

   # commit your personal changes
-  git branch george   ## just to make sure we are on the right branch. replace "george" with your name git add .           ## stage all your work git commit -m "some explanatory note for the commit"   ## commit your chagnes git push            ## push the changes to the remote server -- i.e. to github
+  git branch george   ## just to make sure we are on the right branch. replace "george" with your name git add .           ## stage all your work git commit -m "some explanatory note for the commit"   ## commit your changes git push            ## push the changes to the remote server -- i.e. to github

   # pull the changes from the server on the main branch